zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-amazon.md

 knowing wisdom.
 Worldworld arrival (with), full arrival (with), entry, full entry, full, fully sufficient, with all knowledge of the state wisdom.

-“For him there is nothing unseen here, and there is no knowledge, and cannot be known,
+"For him there is nothing unseen here, and there is no knowledge, and cannot be known,

 He testifies that whosoever exists should be guided by inference, as it is for all eyes.
 [Ps.1, para.
 121]

-Worldhotel so with all eyes as an eye.”
+Worldhotel so with all eyes as an eye."
 For those with eyes did not answer for me.

-“And it was not until the third time, the answer was not heard by me”: “Until the third time the Buddha, the master of the law answered the question, and did not make it go.”
+"And it was not until the third time, the answer was not heard by me": "Until the third time the Buddha, the master of the law answered the question, and did not make it go."
 This is how I learn, so I understand, and this is discerned by me.
-“Tenxian”, “Worldworld is the Tenjin and Fairy.
+"Tenxian", "Worldworld is the Tenjin and Fairy.
 For Tianxian.
-For example, “The King was called the king immortal; the Brahman was called the Brahman Sin, the same is the angels and immortals.”
+For example, "The King was called the king immortal; the Brahman was called the Brahman Sin, the same is the angels and immortals."
 For Tianxian.

-Or, 'Worldworld is a man. ' Also for the fairy; “The Seeker, Seeker, Seeker” is also the fairy... (medium); Dingyun... (medium) Dahui Yun...
+Or, 'Worldworld is a man. ' Also for the fairy; "The Seeker, Seeker, Seeker" is also the fairy... (medium); Dingyun... (medium) Dahui Yun...
 Great relief...
-“Great relief of wisdom seeker, seeker “The Seeker” is also fairy; “Shattered Seeker, Seeker, Seeker, Seeker” is also fairy; “upside down of destruction seeker, seeker, seeker” is also fairy; the longing love of thorns Pull out... big see the accumulation of unravelling... the big slow flag... the rest of the big storm... big burdens down... big round rotations off... the elimination of great annoyance... great annoyance...
+"Great relief of wisdom seeker, seeker "The Seeker" is also fairy; "Shattered Seeker, Seeker, Seeker, Seeker" is also fairy; "upside down of destruction seeker, seeker, seeker" is also fairy; the longing love of thorns Pull out... big see the accumulation of unravelling... the big slow flag... the rest of the big storm... big burdens down... big round rotations off... the elimination of great annoyance... great annoyance...
 Stop interest... make the big flags stand... the big reckon... (medium) the great diligence... the great roots... all great powers... all great senses...
-Big eight holy... the greatest interests of the undead Nibbana The Seeker, Seeker, Seeker” is also fairy; “Seeking by the Great Power, Seeking, Pursuit, Seeking: Where is the Buddha?
+Big eight holy... the greatest interests of the undead Nibbana The Seeker, Seeker, Seeker" is also fairy; "Seeking by the Great Power, Seeking, Pursuit, Seeking: Where is the Buddha?
 Where is Worldplace?
 Where is the Tenjin in Tenjin?
 Where is the Cow King in Man?
-Also for fairy people.”
-And until the third time, Tian Xian, “answer” was not heard by me.
+Also for fairy people."
+And until the third time, Tian Xian, "answer" was not heard by me.

 Because then, the Brahman said:

-“[Like this, His Holiness Moiro:] I asked Shakya twice, and those with eyes did not answer for me,
+"[Like this, His Holiness Moiro:] I asked Shakya twice, and those with eyes did not answer for me,

-“The answer was not heard until the third time Tien Xian.”
+"The answer was not heard until the third time Tien Xian."

 86. This world, other worlds, and the worlds of the heaven, including the angels,

 I do not know your see: the famous Jo Tamo.

-“This world, other worlds”: “This world is a human world.
-“Other worlds” are all the worlds except the world of men.
+"This world, other worlds": "This world is a human world.
+"Other worlds" are all the worlds except the world of men.
 For this world, other worlds.

-“The world of the heaven, including the angels”: “Heavens, demons, and the world of Van; including Salmon, Brahmen, Heaven, and the generation of men.”
+"The world of the heaven, including the angels": "Heavens, demons, and the world of Van; including Salmon, Brahmen, Heaven, and the generation of men."
 For the world of the world, including the angels.

-“Do not know what you see”: “The world does not know what you see, likes, hobbies, claims, intentions, intentions, intentions: 'This is thisSo those who see, so like, so enthusiasts, so advocates, so intents, so intents” do not know, do not see, do not see, do not get, cannot find, do not get.”
+"Do not know what you see": "The world does not know what you see, likes, hobbies, claims, intentions, intentions, intentions: 'This is thisSo those who see, so like, so enthusiasts, so advocates, so intents, so intents" do not know, do not see, do not see, do not get, cannot find, do not get."
 For not knowing your see.

-“The reputation of Jo Tamo”: “Worldworld is the winner of fame.”
-For those who have a reputation, or, “Worldrespect is the benefit of those who are honored, revered, respected, respected, respected, clothes, food, shelter, patient needs, medical necessities.”
-Also for the reputable.”
+"The reputation of Jo Tamo": "Worldworld is the winner of fame."
+For those who have a reputation, or, "Worldrespect is the benefit of those who are honored, revered, respected, respected, respected, clothes, food, shelter, patient needs, medical necessities."
+Also for the reputable."
 For the famous Jo Tamo.

 Because then, the Brahman said:

-“This world, and other worlds, the world of the heaven, including the angels,
+"This world, and other worlds, the world of the heaven, including the angels,

 Do not know thy see: the famous Jo Tamoth.